Open a Company in Ireland

 Statutory document for Irish companies

-The most important documents that need to be drafted upon the opening of a company in Ireland are the constitution, articles of association, or partnership agreements, depending on the selected business form.
+The most important documents that need to be drafted in order to open a company in Ireland are the constitution, articles of association, or partnership agreements, depending on the selected business form.

 Most types of companies in Ireland operate as private limited liability companies which means they need to have articles of association.
 These must contain detailed information on the shareholders, their contributions to the share capital, the number and classes of shares issued, the legal address of the company and other relevant information.

 Under the new Companies Law which was amended a few years ago, future business owners can use prescribed articles of association they can use in order to register the company in a fast manner.
-Our law firm in Ireland can assist with this procedure.
+Our law firm in Ireland can assist with this procedure and thus help you set up your company in Ireland as fast as possible.

 Company management requirements in Ireland